AlpacaTravel/fexp-js/README.md

 ### compile(expr, lang)

-Compiles the expression into a function for repeat use.
+Compiles the expression into a function for speed in repeat use.

 ```javascript
 import { compile } from "@alpaca-travel/fexp-js";